ISO 9001 Made Practical, Simple and Effective

 The international standard for a quality management system.
 Its purpose is to set out what is needed in a system to ensure consistent quality of your services or products, and aim for customer satisfaction and improvement.

-- A set of requirements for the management system in general these apply throughout and include organising and managing your system's processes, documents and records
+- A set of general requirements for the management system that apply throughout; they include organising and managing your processes, documents and records

-There are 4 groups of more specific requirements for:
+Then follow 4 groups of more specific requirements.
+These are for:

 - Responsibilities of management

 See ISO 9001 requirements in a nutshell for a summary.

 Really, the requirements of 9001 are just basic good practice and common sense.
 For example, you must establish what your customers want (clause 7.2.1) and if you accept their order or business, give it to them.
 To do this, you need to plan and manage your operations and processes.
 The people you have must be competent for the work they do (6.2).
 See what I mean about good practice?
 And because it is such a basic foundation, the 9001 Standard is used as the core of many other management systems standards, to which are added more specific requirements.
 Examples: AS 9100 (aeronautical), ISO 22000 (food safety), ISO/TS 16949 (automotive) or ISO 14001 (environmental).

 The long awaited draft has progressed to its near final stage.
 If you have certification already, are you keeping an eye out for the changes due in 2015 (if the schedule holds) with a revised version of ISO 9001?